 The goal of the Safe Children Coalition’s Family Finders program is to have our children make lasting connections to their own family members, and if possible and needed, to find a home for them living with one of these family connections.
 Kevin Campbell, who developed the Family Finding model, has said “Our purpose in Family Finding is to restore the opportunity to be unconditionally loved, to be accepted, and to be safe in a community and a family.”
 The Family Finders program is not just about “finding” or locating family members or “placements.”
 It is designed to locate, engage, connect, and support family resources for the children we serve.

 Communication is key to the successful teamwork between Family Finders and Case Managers.
-Family Finder Specialists regularly touch base with case managers in person, through emails or over the phone to provide any significant updates on contacts with located relatives and family connections, as well as to plan with case managers how best to proceed in light of the current status of each case and any particular issues surrounding an individual child.
-Family Finders also provides monthly updates on open cases directly to Case Management Supervisors.
+Family Finder Specialists regularly touch base with case managers in person, through emails, or over the phone to provide any significant updates on contacts with located relatives and family connections, as well as to plan with case managers how best to proceed in light of the current status of each case and any particular issues surrounding an individual child.
 Family Finders seeks to support and enhance the family work case managers are already doing.
 Partnering together will produce greater outcomes for connection and permanency for our children in care.